-The maintenance process for regular and portable hot tubs is largely the same.
-Most modern tubs come with advanced filtration systems that mean you only need to change the water once every 90 days or so.
+The maintenance process for regular and portable hot tubs is mostly the same.
+Most modern tubs come with advanced filtration systems which means you only need to change the water once every 90 days or so.

-To chance your hot tubs water simply drain it out using a water vacuum and then refill it using either the built-in plumping or a hose.
-Note that you should be careful to keep your portable hot tub heater and other electronics turned off during your water changing sessions.
+To change the water in your hot tub simply drain it out using a water vacuum and then refill it using either the built-in plumping or a hose.
+Note that you should be careful to keep the heater, and other electronics turned off during your water changing sessions.

-To ensure your hot tub remains safe to use and in tip top condition you should test the pH and alkalinity of the hot tub water every now and then with a tester kit.
-If your pH is above 7.6 or below 7.4 then you may want to buy tablets to stabilize the pH balance with.
+To ensure your safety and in the tip-top condition of your hot tub, you should test the pH and alkalinity of the water every now and then with a tester kit.
+If pH is above 7.6 or below 7.4, you should consider buying tablets to stabilize the pH balance.

-Another important aspect of hot tub care is cleanliness – after all, you’re going to let your body soak inside the tub.
-There are several basic cleaning steps you can take on a regular basis that will benefit your hot tub’s longevity and usability.
+Another important aspect of hot tub care is cleanliness – after all, you’re going to use it and soak in it.
+There are several necessary cleaning steps you can take on a regular basis that will benefit hot tub’s longevity and usability.

 The most vital part of hot tub cleaning is purifying the filter.
-This should be done at least once a week.
-A filter is usually located on the outside of the tub near the ground or a portable hot tub heater.
-Their exact location will be located in the owner’s manual.
+It should be done at least once a week.
+A filter is usually located on the outside of the tub near the ground or near the heater.
+Their exact location is written in the owner’s manual.

-To clean the filter wipe it with a paper towel to get rid of large gunk and then run in under some tap water.
-If you have a portable tub, you’ll need to check your filter whenever you see debris in your tub as portable tub filters tend to clog up more easily than permanent tub ones.
+To clean the filter wipe it with a paper towel to get rid of large gunk and then run in under tap water.
+If you have a portable model, you’ll need to check your filter whenever you see debris in your tub as portable tub filters tend to clog up more quickly than permanent tub ones.

-All tub types should have their shells (the tub without the water in it) thoroughly wiped down with soap, water and a cloth every month.
-Be sure to hose down the tub afterwards to get rid of any soap bubbles so that you don’t contaminate your next lot of tub water with soap particles.
+All types of tubs should have their shells (the tub without the water in it) thoroughly wiped down with soap, water, and a cloth every month.
+Be sure to hose down the tub afterward to get rid of any soap bubbles so that you don’t contaminate your next lot of tub water with soap particles.

-Clearly there is a little preparation and setup required to obtain your own hot tub, but it is all very worth it.
-Apart from being simply enjoyable, soaking in a hot tub can also have numerous psychological and physical benefits.
-These include:
+There is a little preparation and setup required to obtain your hot tub, but it is all very worth it.
+Apart from being simply enjoyable, soaking in a hot tub can also have numerous psychological and physical benefits: